dbs700/dbs700.github.io/content/post/2023-01-09-understanding-ai-maturity-level-in-organization-from-zero-to-mlops-hero/index.md

 Solution Architect (similar role: IT Architect): This role designs the architecture and defines the technologies to be used, following a thorough evaluation.

-Data Scientist (similar roles: ML Engineer, ML Developer): This role translates the business problem into an ML problem and handles model engineering, including selecting the best-performing algorithm and hyperparameters.
+Data Scientist (similar roles: ML Engineer, ML Developer): This role translates the business problem into an ML problem and handles model engineering, including selecting the best-performing algorithm and hyper-parameters.

 Data Engineer (similar role: DataOps Engineer): This role builds and manages data and feature engineering pipelines, and ensures proper data ingestion to the databases of the feature store system.